johans-work/abstraction-theory/README.md

 # tldr

 An abstraction is any pattern used to represent another pattern, such as a name, a diagram, or a detailed description.
-An abstraction is not what it represents, but it isn't less either.

-It gets complicated.

 # intro

 # the physics